 A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
-It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights
+It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
+Since February 2023 it has been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even in violence, threats or another form of coercion are not used.
+This also applies to non-binding, unofficial 'marriages' as well as legal marriages.

 The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they are bringing shame on their family).
-Financial abuse (taking your wages or not giving you any money) can also be a factor
+Financial abuse (taking your wages or not giving you any money) can also be a factor.

-The Anti-social Behavior, Crime and Policing Act 2014 makes it a criminal offence to force someone to marry This includes:
+The Anti-social Behaviour, Crime and Policing Act 2014 makes it a criminal offence to force someone to marry.
+This includes: